ferama/rospo/SPEC.md

 - resumed transfer progress accounting is implemented
 - downloaded file permissions are applied locally
 - Go-style worker-pool/retry semantics are implemented
+- progress rendering is suppressed on non-terminal stdout to match the Go binary's captured-output behavior
-- user-visible progress rendering exists, but exact mpb-style output is not yet proven equivalent
+- user-visible terminal progress rendering exists, but exact mpb-style interactive output is not yet proven equivalent

 #### `grabpubkey host:port`